A clear path to crafting your best chocolate starts by understanding each step.

 Social media videos offer a glimpse, but “content” isn’t the same as practical, tried-and-true method, or insights.

-The Next Batch began in 2016 when a thriving bean to bar maker opened her heart and kitchen to teaching, simply because she believed in the need for small batch chocolate to thrive in a big batch world.
+The Next Batch began in 2016 when, as a thriving bean to bar maker, I opened my heart and kitchen to teaching, because I believed in the need for small batch chocolate to thrive in a big batch world.

-Whatever stage you are when you begin the course, you leave with a stronger, more intentional approach to chocolate making built on skills, not chance.
+Whatever stage you are when you begin the course, you gain a more intentional approach to chocolate making built on skills, not chance.

 If You’re New: